GrioSF/iOS-SDK/Quickstart.md

 This quickstart guide assumes you will be using a single placement and the `FMAudioPlayer` class, which uses `AVFoundation` for audio playback: please see the full documentation if you're using multiple placements or you need to write your own playback engine.

 Before you begin, you should have an account at feed.fm and set up at least one *placement* and *station*.
-If you have not already done so, please go to [http://feed.fm/dashboard].
+If you have not already done so, please go to [http://feed.fm/][2].

 Definitions
 ===========

 *Placement*: A placement is a way to identify a location to play music in.
 It consists of one or more stations to pull music from, and budget rules to limit how much music to serve (on a per user or per placement basis).
 You may have one or more placements in your app.
-You can manage your placements at [http://feed.fm/dashboard].
+You can manage your placements at [http://feed.fm/][2].

-*Station*: A station is a collection of music that you select using the dashboard at [http://feed.fm/dashboard].
+*Station*: A station is a collection of music that you select using the dashboard at [http://feed.fm/][2].
 One station can be assigned to multiple placements.

-*Client Token and Client Secret*: When you create an account at [http://feed.fm], you are issued a unique client token and secret.
+*Client Token and Client Secret*: When you create an account at [http://feed.fm/][3], you are issued a unique client token and secret.
 These keys are used to identify your app to the Feed Media API.

 Adding Files
 ============

-1) Add the SDK to your project: File --> Add Files to "<Your Project>"...
+1. Add the SDK to your project: File --> Add Files to "<Your Project>"...
-    1. Chose the "Feed SDK" folder in the dialog.
+    1. Chose the "Feed SDK" folder in the dialog
-    2. For "Destination", check "Copy items into destination group's folder (if needed)".
+    2. For "Destination", check "Copy items into destination group's folder (if needed)"
-    3. For "Folders", select "Create groups for any added folders".
+    3. For "Folders", select "Create groups for any added folders"
-    4. For "Add to targets", check all targets where you'll be using the SDK.
+    4. For "Add to targets", check all targets where you'll be using the SDK
-2) Link required libraries
+2. Link required libraries
     1. Select your project in the Project Navigator
     2. Select your target
     3. Select the "Build Phases" tab
     4. Expand "Link Binary With Libraries"
-    5. Click the "+" to add CoreMedia.framework and AVFoundation.framework
+    5. Click the "+" to add `CoreMedia.framework` and `AVFoundation.framework`

 Initializing the SDK
 ====================

-1) In your Application Delegate, import FMSession with `#import "FMSession.h"`
+1) In your Application Delegate, import FMSession

+    #import "FMSession.h"

 2) Set your client token and secret, placementId, and optionally set the log level:

     -(BOOL)application:(UIApplication *)application
                 didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {